elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 true
 ```

-Remember Elixir makes a distinction between anonymous functions and named functions, where the former must be invoked with a dot (`.`) between the variable name and parentheses.
-The capture operator bridges this gap by allowing named functions to be assigned to variables and passed as arguments in the same way we assign, invoke and pass anonymous functions.
+When introducing anonymous functions, we associated a variable name to an anonymous function definition, and we had to invoke the function with a dot (`.`) between the variable name and parentheses.
+This has nothing to do with the function being defined anonymous, and all to do with the function being accessed through a variable.
+The capture operator `&` allows named functions to be assigned to variables and to be passed as arguments in the same way we assign, invoke and pass anonymous functions.

 Local or imported functions, like `is_function/1`, can be captured without the module: